 I love this season and always decorate early, but the holidays weren’t shoved in our faces early like they are today.
 The blaring of Christmas music, and seeing the stores being taken over with glittery merchandise before Halloween ruins it for many and can turn any excitement they have for the holidays into dread.

-In the ’80s, you started hearing Jungle Bells and seeing lit up trees after Thanksgiving which not only made us savor it more, we were really ready to spread the holiday cheer by that time.
+In the ’80s, you started hearing Jingle Bells and seeing lit-up trees after Thanksgiving which not only made us savor it more, we were really ready to spread the holiday cheer by that time.

 Elementary school holidays parties were the most exciting way to spend the day before winter break.
 We drew names, everyone brought in goodies to eat, and the entire whole school was buzzing in anticipation for what was to come.